May 15 incident: Incident

-On May 15, 1932, the naval officers, aided by army cadets, and right-wing civilian elements (including Shūmei Ōkawa, Mitsuru Tōyama, and Kōzaburō Tachibana) staged their own attempt to complete what had been started in the League of Blood Incident.
+On May 15, 1932, the naval officers, aided by army cadets, and right-wing civilian elements (including Shūmei Ōkawa, Tōyama Mitsuru, and Kōzaburō Tachibana) staged their own attempt to complete what had been started in the League of Blood Incident.

 Prime Minister Inukai Tsuyoshi was shot by eleven young naval officers, many of whom had only recently turned twenty years of age, in the prime minister's residence.
-Inukai's last words were, roughly, "If I could speak, you would understand" (話せば分かる, hanaseba wakaru) to which his killers replied "Dialogue is useless" (問答無用, mondō muyō).
+Inukai's last words were, roughly, "If I told you, you would understand" (話せば分かる, hanaseba wakaru) to which his killers replied "Dialogue is useless" (問答無用, mondō muyō).

 The original assassination plan had included killing the English film star Charlie Chaplin, who had arrived in Japan on May 14, 1932, at a reception for Chaplin planned by Prime Minister Inukai.
 "These activists, eager to inject a nativist Yamato spirit into politics, recognised the charged political nature of mass culture".
-Chaplin's murder would facilitate war with the U.S., and anxiety in Japan, and lead to "restoration" in the name of the emperor.
+Chaplin's murder would facilitate war with the U.S., create anxiety in Japan, and lead to "restoration" in the name of the emperor.
 When the prime minister was killed, his son Inukai Takeru was watching a sumo wrestling match with Charlie Chaplin, which probably saved both their lives.

 The insurgents also attacked the residence of Makino Nobuaki, the Lord Keeper of the Privy Seal and head of the Rikken Seiyūkai political party, and tossed hand-grenades into Mitsubishi Bank headquarters in Tokyo, as well as several electrical transformer substations.

-In spite of the murder of the prime minister, the attempted coup d'état ultimately came to nothing, and the rebellion as a whole proved a failure.
+In spite of the murder of the prime minister, the attempted coup d'état was not successful, and the rebellion as a whole proved a failure.
 The participants took a taxi to the police headquarters and surrendered themselves to the Kempeitai without a struggle.

 Consequences

 The eleven officers who murdered Prime Minister Inukai were court-martialed.
 During the proceedings, the accused used the trial as a platform to proclaim their loyalty to the emperor and to arouse popular sympathy by appealing for reforms of the government and economy.
-By end of the trial, the court had received 110,000 clemency petitions, either signed or written entirely in blood, from sympathizers around the country pleading for a lenient sentence.
+By the trial's end, the court had received 110,000 clemency petitions, either signed or written entirely in blood, from sympathizers around the country pleading for a lenient sentence.
 Additionally, nine youths in Niigata asked to be tried by the court instead of the accused, and sent the court a jar containing nine of their own pickled severed pinky fingers as a gesture of their sincerity.

 The punishment handed down by the court was extremely light, and there was little doubt in the Japanese press that the murderers of Prime Minister Inukai would be released in a couple of years, if not sooner.
 Failure to severely punish the plotters in the May 15 incident further eroded the rule of law and the power of the democratic government in Japan to confront the military.
 Indirectly, it led to the February 26 incident and the increasing rise of Japanese militarism.